- Price for Uyuni Salt Flat (3 days): US$ 195 per person.

 - Passport or ID card.
 If your a foreigner resident in Chile you should take both to show them in customs

-- Start: Day 1 at your hotel in San Pedro de Atacama.
+Start: Day 1 at 7:00 am at your hotel in San Pedro de Atacama.

 Day 1: We will pick you up at your hotel and we will leave in a minibus from San Pedro de Aatcama to go to the border between Chile and Bolivia.
 After passing by the border stations and make the corresponding procedures, we will change the vehicle to a 4x4 for 6 people.
 During this day, we will visit places of the Bolivian High Plato, like the Blanca Lagoon and Verde Lagoon, located near the Licancabur Volcano.
 We will continue visiting the Salvador Dalí Desert and the Polques Hot Springs, where we will have some time to bathe.
 Also, we will visit the Sol de Mañana Geysers, intermittent sources of water that flow at a temperature of 90°C. Finally, we will visit the Colorada Lagoon, nesting center of more than 30.000 flamingos.
-We will stay in the Refugio Huayllagara.
+This night you will stay in a hostel in Villamar.

 Day 3: Early in the morning, we will take our vehicle and go to the salt flat, same thing that we do on the third day of the Uyuni Salt Flat (4 days) tour.
 We will see the sunrise over the white cloak build-up of salt, so then we can go to the Incahuasi Island.
 Here we will be able to make a small walk by this limestone formation that has giant cactus and from where you can have a great perspective of the salt flat.
 After that, we will visit the Salt Museum and we will leave the salt flat through the town of Colchani, where we will make a stop to buy craftwork.
 Then, we will go to the train cemetery to take some pictures, before reaching to Uyuni, where we will end our tour.